andrewstart/av-encoder/README.md

 {
     // configuration for audio
     audio: {
+        // Optional, name a cache file to use instead of the default.
+This allows only changed files to be rerun in later runs.
+        cache: "path/to/.cachefile",
         // default properties for audio encoding, if not specified
         default: {
             // Target bitrate for .opus & .caf VBR in the form "<number>k".
 Lower is lower quality.